Common Strippit

 8 -- Servo Motors are Relatively Fragile.
 Make sure that Guard-Rails are installed

-around Machine so that Work Tables and Lift-Trucks do not Hit and Break Motors.
+around Machine so that Work Tables and Lift-Trucks do Not Hit and Break Motors.

 When Shipping Motors, pack in bubble-wrap & strong boxes to Prevent Damage.

-Ignore the Above Recommendations at YOUR Peril!
+Ignore Above Recommendations at YOUR Peril !

 Servo Motor Brush Types